Chr0nos/jarvis/scripts/mydu/README.md

 | -f            | display files too
 | --max-level=x | x is the max amount of sub-directories to DISPLAY (not to scan), x must be a positive or 0

+# Interactive mode
+You can use the up/down arrow to select the target to go, then press enter, use backspace to go to the parent directory.
+Press "q" to quit.

 # Build it
 Just type "make" and make sure to have "git" and "clang" installed